eCubed/no-framework-website/docs/06-typescript-setup.md

 5. **Organize SCSS per Industry Best Practices**.
 I've seen some sort of best practice across projects (even of different platforms and frameworks) of how to organize SCSS.
 I might want to do this, but that's beyond the scope of this project.
 Well, I might just "do it" but will not include it in the standard documentation for this project.

+6. **Section on Attempt To Pull Some Framework Features**.
+I just realized that this entire project isn't just the effort of how to set up Webpack to deploy a website from an environment that is easy for the developer.
+It's about trying to build a website without frameworks (or libraries like React), which, since it's 2020, requires modern features and modern looks that are easy to pull in a framework but may be difficult in vanilla JS!
+One of the features I heavily rely on from frameworks is the ability to reflect live variable values on the page by merely changing the values in code.
+In plain JS, we would have to hunt down the element we earlier prepared and explicity set its `innerText` or `innerHtml` value.
+This becomes extremely tedious because we'd have to "chase-and-set" the element in all places in our code that changes the value of that variable.
+Then, it becomes a very daunting task to do this for every single variable.
+Another favorite feature of mine, this time, from Angular specifically, is services and DI.
+I don't know off the top of my head if I can even start to think to pull those off in vanilla JS.
+But maybe that's later!